phildow/protobuf-crash-example/README.md

 Set the Host Application for the test target to None.

-This is not ideal, as we lose access to the host application's bundle and must now manually include every class from the application module that we want to test in the test target, so:
+Now, however, during the test targets linking step I get errors that symbols in the two vended libraries from TensorIOTensorFlow, *nsync* and *libprotobuf*, cannot be found.
+If I inspect the other linker flags, I see that those two libraries are linked into the host application but not into the test target.
+I can try to manually add them, but then I'm told that the libraries cannot be find.

+The soultion is to comment out `inherit! :search_paths` for the tests target in the Podfile and to rebuild the project with `pod install`

-Check the tests target in Target Membership for any application module files I want to include in the test
+Finally, check the tests target in Target Membership for any application module files I want to include in the test.

-If I just build at this point I get file not found errors for files in the TensorIOTensorFlow pod, so:

-Comment out `inherit! :search_paths` for the tests target in the Podfile

-Rebuild the project with `pod install`

 At this point I can run unit tests without any problems.
 You'll find these fixes in the *no-test-host-fix* branch of this repository.